MATERNAL AND CHILD HEALTH (MHCH)

 Grading Status: Letter grade.

-Cultural Humility is part of the required training sequence for second year MPH students in the Global Health concentration.
-This course is designed to provide students with the skills to work in culturally complex settings and to apply cultural humility when engaging in global health research and practice.
-GH concentration only.
+Cultural Humility is part of the required training sequence for first-year MPH students in the Global Health concentration.
+This course provides students with the skills to work in culturally complex settings and to apply cultural humility when engaging in global health research and practice.
+This course is also designed to give students the skills to identify and effectively address ethical issues that arise in global health research and practice.
+MPH Global Health Concentration students only.

 Rules & Requirements